KristianKurk/NotetakingApp/README.md

 CONFIGURATION
 ------------
-The application can be configured in so far as color themes go.
-To do this, click on the settings button (gear icon) on the top navbar of the application.
-From then, you can change the color by using the combobox.
+The application can be configured in the settings page.
+To get there, click on the settings button (gear icon) on the top navbar of the application.
+From there, you can set the image that you want to use as your main map, as well as customize the color of Scribe.

 SOFTWARE